 I had an annoying, itchy, and bleeding mole removed from my ear in September 2013.
 A week later I was told it was Melanoma and a sentinel node biopsy was ordered.
 The sentinel node was positive for Melanoma metastisis and I chose to do a full lymph node dissection of my right neck area.
 Upon this surgery, I was found to have no additional spread…thank the Lord!
 I also chose to do Interferon treatments in 2014 but was only able to endure 5 months of treatment due to a second form of cancer that was discovered during the treatment – Thyroid Cancer.
 I was forced to stop Interferon to remove my thyroid and tried to go back on Inteferon but was not able to endure treatments.

-Since that time, I have had many appointments, many scans and many body checks, but I am so thankful to share that my Stage 3a Melanoma has not reoccurred!!
+Since that time, I have had many appointments, many scans, and many-body checks, but I am so thankful to share that my Stage IIIa Melanoma has not reoccurred!
 I am grateful to those who have shared with me on the journey so I am returning the favor!